arundamo/tic-tac-toe/README.md

-Sure, here's a README for the Tic Tac Toe game code:

 # Tic Tac Toe Game

 This is a simple implementation of the classic Tic Tac Toe game using Python and Pygame library.
 It allows two players to take turns marking squares on a 3x3 grid, with the goal of getting three of their symbols in a row, column, or diagonal.